MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-upload-payment-files-to-an-isabel-server.md

 Payment files can be uploaded using the **IBS Logs** page.
 The **Upload Integration Mode** and **Download Integration Mode** fields on the **Electronic Banking Setup** page must be set to **Attended** to upload payment files.

 > [!NOTE]
->  Before you can upload payment files you must be logged on to the Isabel server.
+>  Before you can upload payment files, you must be logged on to the Isabel server.

 ## To upload payment files in attended mode